rsingla92/kidneyUS/index.md

 ### Support or Contact
 For additional information, or to report errors in the data, please contact us at rsingla [at] ece [dot] ubc [dot] ca

+### Errata

+Errata to the code, data, or otherwise will be listed here in a date stamped manner.

+None to date.